Cersei Lannister: Look What You Made Her Do

 Maybe she got hers, but you’ll all get yours.

-The old Cersei Can’t come to the phone right now.
+The old Cersei can’t come to the phone right now.
 Why?
 Because we don’t have phones here.
 Also, because she’s dead!

 Comments